Who is this degree for?

 - K410 – Introduction to Developmentally-Informed Social Work

-- K431 – Working with Organizations and Communities
+- K433 – Working with Individuals, Families and Groups II

-- K433 – Advanced Practice with Parents and Children
+- K436 – Advanced Practice with Parents and Children

-- K438 – Working with Children with Diverse Abilities and Their Families
+- K438 – Working with Families and Children with Diverse Abilities

 - K440 & K442 – Foundation Field Instruction I & II